Cyber-Labs/Session-Reports/Android Development/Session_3.md

 (b)  Modify the UI of the app using the softwares taught.

-(c)  Retrieve the data and show them in a recycler view which was covered in Session 1 of CyberLabs for android.
+(c)  Retrieve the data and show them in a RecyclerView which was covered in Session 1 of Android.